codio/knowledge/source/instructors/setupcourses/computedvm.rst

 Computed VMs
 ============

-Codio supports Windows OS in **Computed VM** boxes.
+Codio supports Windows and Ubuntu OS in **Computed VM** boxes.
 To enable this for your organization, send an email to help@codio.com with approximate details of the number of students who will require access to computed VMs.

 ..
 Note:: Codio is not responsible for licensing issues in regard to any software you install to use.